 stəywət describes the experience of walking along Lower Mall which is close to the shoreline and feeling a westerly wind off the Salish Sea.

-šxʷʔey̓eʔ describes the location of Main Mall which runs along the middle of the UBC Point Grey campus.
+šxʷʔey̓eʔ describes the location of Main Mall which runs along the middle of the UBC Vancouver campus.

 šxʷhək̓ʷmət refers to the way we remember the people and events that have passed before us.